patcon/can-ereg-api/README.md

 comfortable with.

 What's more, Bob can easily allow any other citizen-run project to leverage his identity system for login.
-These services with have access to all the security promises and benefits of the OpenID Connect standard.
+These services will have access to all the security promises and benefits of the OpenID Connect standard.